-The case of the missing monocyte: Scientists investigate gene that appears to protect against rheumatoid arthritisOctober 11th, 2011 in Arthritis & Rheumatism /
+The case of the missing monocyte: Scientists investigate gene that appears to protect against rheumatoid arthritisOctober 11, 2011 in Medicine & Health / Arthritis & Rheumatism

 (Medical Xpress) -- An estimated 1.3 million people in the United States suffer from rheumatoid arthritis.
 The causes behind this chronic disease which can exhibit itself as pain, swelling, stiffness, deformation, and loss of function in the joints have eluded scientists for centuries.
 A new study by UNC researchers offers tantalizing glimmers about the roles of a gene called CCR2, an immune system cell called Th17 cell, and a missing monocyte.

 The study contributes to a better understanding of the disease mechanism and has implications to guide the clinical trial strategy, said lead researcher Peng Liu, MD, PhD, research assistant professor at the UNC Thurston Arthritis Research Center.
 Her teams findings were reported online in PLoS One on Oct.
 4.